WHO NEEDS A VISA TO COME TO VIETNAM?

 WHAT IS A VIETNAM VISA APPROVAL LETTER?

-A Visa Approval Letter is the same thing as Visa on Arrival (VoA), and is a way for you to come to Vietnam without having to first visit a Vietnamese Embassy or Consulate outside Vietnam.
+A Visa Approval Letter (or Invitation Letter) is the same thing as Visa on Arrival (VoA).
+This you to come to Vietnam, without having to first visit a Vietnamese Embassy or Consulate outside Vietnam.
 It is a document issued by the Immigration Department of the Vietnamese Government, that you will receive from Saigon Visa Services by email as an attachment.
 It is official permission allowing you to board the flight to Vietnam and get the actual visa stamped into your passport upon arrival at the airport in Vietnam.
 When we send you the letter, you should print out the letter on paper, and bring it with you to Vietnam.
 Then, at immigration, when you arrive in Vietnam, you hand over the letter (and a passport sized photo) with your passport, to the immigration official will put the actual visa into your passport.

 WHAT INFORMATION DO I NEED TO PROVIDE TO APPLY FOR A VIETNAM VISA ON ARRIVAL?

 1. Your full name, spelled Exactly as in your passport.

 5. Passport number